Faith Promise is what we call our collective community prayer during the year:

 Lord, how much would you give through me that you would not normally give to me for the sake of healing the world in Jesus’ name?Faith Promise Prayer

-We provide mobile food panty trucks eight months of the year in partnership with the Northern Illinois Food Bank and also support the Crystal Lake Food Pantry.
+We provide food eight months of the year through the Northern Illinois Food Bank to those in need.
+A weekly truck each Friday provides groceries to the community as well as the local Food Pantry.

 If you would like to get involved in missions, please contact us below and we’ll be in touch.